 Vulnerability Tracking Using OCRC: A Structured Framework for Effective Penetration Testing

 Vulnerability tracking is a cornerstone of robust security management.
 Identifying, documenting, and mitigating weaknesses across an organization’s digital assets requires precision and consistency.
-To address this need, Securityium has developed the OCRC framework (Open, Confirmed, Resolved, and Closed) — a unique methodology that simplifies and optimizes vulnerability tracking during penetration tests.
+To address this need, Securityium uses the OCRC framework (Open, Confirmed, Resolved, and Closed) — a unique methodology that simplifies and optimizes vulnerability tracking during penetration tests.

 This article dives into the origins, relevance, methodology, and benefits of OCRC, offering a practical guide for implementing it effectively.